dishank-b/dishank-b.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Namaste!
 Bonjour!
-I am a :mortar_board: **MSc Student** in Computer Science at [Mila](https://mila.quebec/en/) and University of Montreal.
-I work on robot learning at [Robotics and Embodied AI Lab](https://montrealrobotics.ca/) under supervision of [Prof. Liam Paull](https://liampaull.ca/).
+I am currently an AI resident at Meta AI (FAIR) working with [Brandon Amos](http://bamos.github.io/), [Ricky Chen](rtqichen.github.io) and [Mustafa Mukadam](https://www.mustafamukadam.com/).
+Currently my current research vision is to enable RL agents to generalize across tasks on the same system without re-training for each tasks individually.
+Before this, I was a :mortar_board: **MSc Student** in Computer Science at [Mila](https://mila.quebec/en/) and University of Montreal where I worked on robot learning at [Robotics and Embodied AI Lab](https://montrealrobotics.ca/) under supervision of [Prof. Liam Paull](https://liampaull.ca/).
-My current reserach vision is to leverage bayesian deep learning methods for robotics as to make a probabilistic deep robotics stack.

 Before joining as Master's student, I was an intern for a year under Prof. Liam Paull.
 Before that I was undergraduate student at IIT Kharagpur, where I spent all of my time at [AGV](http://www.agv.iitkgp.ac.in/) under supervision of Prof. Debashish Chakravarty working on perception and embbeded-control systems for autonomous vehicles.